alex-1134/hiphop_memory_game/README.md

   The website seems to be unresponsive for about 1 second after it is loaded.

   While writing the JavaScript code, there was a problem with the first click on the chosen image in the game - it had to be a double click.
 The issue has been solved.
 Another bug was that if user clicked fast on more than one photo - more than two cards were visible at the same time.
 That issue also has been fixed.

+### Problems

+   I have encountered a couple of problems with the functionality of JS code.
+Apart from the bugs listed above, I found it hard to make it function with for loops and due to being already close to the deadline, I decided to go with methods found in [this](https://www.youtube.com/watch?v=gKUUHjEg7mQ) YouTube video which I marked in the code by using comments.

 ## Deployment